 Summary of Work Performed and Expenditures.
 Since the inception of the Capital Improvement Program, over 1,485 new permanent classrooms have been constructed, with more underway, increasing capacity to accommodate approximately 39,085 additional students.
 These new classrooms are distributed throughout 31 new schools, 15 replacement schools, 42 additions and 28 annexes.
 Additionally, 2,479 renovations have been completed to date, including new roofs at 458 schools, new windows for 418 schools, and masonry work for 382 schools.
 Over 779 local area network projects have been completed.
 The Board anticipates undertaking a similar number of renovation projects and installing local area networks in its remaining schools in the coming years.
+Finally, approximately

-Finally, approximately 342 play lots and 27 gymnasiums have been renovated to provide students with safe facilities for play and sports.
+342 play lots and 27 gymnasiums have been renovated to provide students with safe facilities for play and sports.

-To finance the Capital Improvement Program, the Board has issued approximately \$3.9 billion aggregate principal amount of Alternate Bonds (excluding refunding bonds).
-As of December 31, 2008, approximately \$3.9 billion of the proceeds of such Bonds have been spent, and substantially all of the net proceeds remaining have been "encumbered" (i.e., obligated for future expenditure on identified projects).
+To finance the Capital Improvement Program, the Board has issued approximately \$4.9 billion aggregate principal amount of Alternate Bonds (excluding refunding bonds).
+As of October 31, 2009, approximately \$4.4 billion of the proceeds of such Bonds has been spent, and substantially all of the net proceeds remaining have been "encumbered" (i.e., obligated for future expenditure on identified projects).

 Future Financings.
 The Board may issue additional bonds to continue implementation of the Capital Improvement Program.
+The Board expects to issue additional bonds up to the remaining amount authorized pursuant to the Resolutions before December 31, 2009.
 Further, consistent with applicable provisions of State law, the Board has the authority to adopt additional authorizing resolution(s) under which some of these bonds may be issued.